Clinical psychologist helps with standoffs, profiling of criminal suspects

-The duties of one unique yet highly valuable employee at the Pennington County Sheriff's Office seems straight out of a crime drama series, but Dr. Belisle's educational background and training as a licensed clinical psychologist caters to the world of law enforcement.
+The duties of one unique yet highly valuable employee at the Pennington County Sheriff's Office seems straight out of a crime drama, but Dr. Roger Belisle's educational background and training as a licensed clinical psychologist caters to the world of law enforcement.

 Belisle started working in the position three years ago, noting that there were very few job openings for the position of a psychologist in a law enforcement agency.